Countries

 Sundanese vs Chinese Difficulty

 The Sundanese vs Chinese difficulty level basically depends on the number of Sundanese Alphabets and Chinese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Sundanese and Chinese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Sundanese and Chinese, which language is harder to learn?
-Time required to learn Sundanese is Not Available while to learn Chinese time required is 88 weeks.
+Time required to learn Sundanese is 40 weeks while to learn Chinese time required is 88 weeks.